Gigabyte Radeon RX 9060 XT Gaming 8GB

 • OpenCL version is 2.2 on Gigabyte Radeon RX 9060 XT Gaming 8GB and 3 on Palit GeForce RTX 5050 Dual.

-• AMD SAM support is present on Gigabyte Radeon RX 9060 XT Gaming 8GB and Intel Resizable BAR support is present on Palit GeForce RTX 5050 Dual.
+• The resizable BAR technology is AMD SAM on Gigabyte Radeon RX 9060 XT Gaming 8GB and Intel Resizable BAR on Palit GeForce RTX 5050 Dual.

-• Supported displays are 3 on Gigabyte Radeon RX 9060 XT Gaming 8GB and 4 on Palit GeForce RTX 5050 Dual.
+• Supported displays number 3 on Gigabyte Radeon RX 9060 XT Gaming 8GB and 4 on Palit GeForce RTX 5050 Dual.

-• DisplayPort outputs are 2 on Gigabyte Radeon RX 9060 XT Gaming 8GB and 3 on Palit GeForce RTX 5050 Dual.
+• DisplayPort outputs total 2 on Gigabyte Radeon RX 9060 XT Gaming 8GB and 3 on Palit GeForce RTX 5050 Dual.

 • GPU architecture is RDNA 4.0 on Gigabyte Radeon RX 9060 XT Gaming 8GB and Blackwell on Palit GeForce RTX 5050 Dual.